nobukoba/roothbk/README.md

 - dir2root("root_file_name"): Save contesnts of the current ROOT's directory into a ROOT file
 - dir2shm("shm_name"): Save contents of the current ROOT's directory into a shared memory
 - dir2srv(port): Show the contents of the current ROOT's directory on the THTTPserver
+- hbk2dir("hbk_file_name"): Convert a HBOOK file to a current ROOT directory
 - hbk2root("hbk_file_name","root_file_name"): Convert a HBOOK file to a ROOT file
 - hbk2shm("hbk_file_name","shm_name"): Write contensts of a HBOOK file into the shared memory
 - hbk2srv("hbk_file_name",port): Show contents of a HBOOK file on the THTTPserver
+- root2dir("root_file_name"): Convert a ROOT file to a current ROOT directory
 - root2hbk("root_file_name","hbk_file_name"): Convert a ROOT file to a HBOOK file
 - root2shm("root_file_name","shm_name"): Write contents of a ROOT file into the shared memory
 - root2srv("root_file_name",port): Show contents of a ROOT file on the THTTPserver
+- shm2dir("shm_name"): Dump histograms of a shared memory into a current ROOT directory
 - shm2hbk("shm_name","hbk_file_name"): Dump histograms of a shared memory into a HBOOK file
 - shm2root("shm_name","root_file_name"): Dump histograms of a shared memory into a ROOT file
-- shm2root("shm_name","root_file_name"): Dump histograms of a shared memory into a ROOT file
 - shm2srv("shm_name",port): Show histograms of a shared memory on THTTPserver
+- shms2dir("shm_name_list"): Dump histograms of all the shared memories into a cuurent ROOT directory
-- shm2hbk("shm_name_list","hbk_file_name"): Dump histograms of all the shared memories into a HBOOK file
+- shms2hbk("shm_name_list","hbk_file_name"): Dump histograms of all the shared memories into a HBOOK file
-- shm2root("shm_name_list","root_file_name"): Dump histograms of all the shared memories into a ROOT file
+- shms2root("shm_name_list","root_file_name"): Dump histograms of all the shared memories into a ROOT file
-- shm2srv("shm_name_list",port): Show histograms of all the shared memories on the THTTPserver
+- shms2srv("shm_name_list",port): Show histograms of all the shared memories on the THTTPserver
 - srv2hbk("srv_url","hbk_file_name"): Download histograms on the THTTPserver into a HBOOK file
 - srv2hbk("srv_url","root_file_name"): Download histograms on the THTTPserver into a ROOT file
 - srv2shm("srv_url","shm_name"): Convert histograms on the THTTPserver into a shared memory